+2022 2021

+\$'000 \$'000

-2021 \$'000 2020 \$'000 Contract liabilities 39,312 36,455
+Contract liabilities 49,710 39,312

 Contract liabilities arise from revenue contracts when customers pay us amounts due under the contracts before the goods or services identified in the contracts are delivered.
+The significant increase in the account during FY22 arose from unexpectedly large advance payments received from customers in June 2022.
 The contract liabilities relate almost solely to contracts where the revenue is recognised at a point in time.
-We recognised revenue of \$36,059,000 that was included in the contract liability balance at 1 July 2020 in relation to customer contracts for the provision of IT products and services (FY20: \$39,966,000).
+Revenue in relation to contract liabilities is normally recognised within one to two years.
+We recognised revenue of \$31,983,000 that was included in the contract liability balance at 1 July 2021 in relation to customer contracts for the provision of IT products and services (FY21: \$36,059,000).